 The trustees review the reserve levels of the Trust annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The trustees have agreed the revenue budget for the coming financial year to be supported by a transfer from reserves of £145,000 to fund specific capital projects.
-In addition, unspent restricted income from grants and pupil premium recovery added to reserves during the current year will be released from reserves to be spent in 2022/23 The Trustees are cognisant that additional reserves may be requested in the coming year to support further children's catch up following the pandemic and in recognition of the anticipated pressure on funding resulting from the current energy and cost of living crisis..
-Consideration will be made if reserves are required.
-The Trustees will discuss and agree the release of any reserves on a case by case basis.
+The trustees have agreed the revenue budget for the coming financial year 2023/24 to be supported by a transfer from reserves of £497,500to support potential unfunded staff pay increases.
+In addition, unspent restricted income from grants and pupil premium recovery added to reserves during the current year will be released from reserves to be spent in 2023/24.